 By the 1990s, there were signs of major stresses in GPA’s business model.
 The aviation industry was on the cusp of a major recession due to the first Gulf War and other external economic factors at that time.
-In spite of this, Ryan gambled that GPA should continue to spend big on securing new aircraft and expanding the business.
+In spite of this, Ryan gambled that GPA should continue to spend big on securing new aircraft to expand.
 The good times finally ended when GPA’s IPO failed as investors refused to buy shares.
 Unable to raise the capital required to fund its $17B purchase, GPA plunged into crisis.

 The company’s poor health of its balance sheet was the proximate cause of failure.
-The ultimate cause of failure is management since they took the risk to overload the balance sheet with no contingency plan.
+The ultimate cause of failure is management.
+They took the risk to overload the balance sheet with no contingency plan.

 What Were The Problems?